ngchain/ngcore/README.md

 ## Requirements

-go version >= 1.11
+go version >= 1.13

-bazel build tool if you wanna use
+Or using bazel build tool if you want

 ## Usage